Accrued Leave (G/P)

 4.0503.02.1

-Leaves and absences must be accurately reported and recorded by employees in the College’s time reporting and payroll systems.
+Employees must accurately report and record leaves and absences in the College’s time reporting and payroll systems.
 All leave time taken by employees is subject to advance approval by the immediate supervisor unless otherwise indicated.
-Accrued vacation and sick leave must be used prior to the commencement of any leave of absence without pay as described in Administrative Rule 4.0503.05, Leave Without Pay.
+Employees must use all their accrued vacation and sick leave before using any leave of absence without pay as described in Administrative Rule 4.0503.05, Leave Without Pay.

 I. Vacation Leave

-1. Periods of employment with the College in any position that does not accrue vacation leave do not count toward the rate of vacation leave accrual the employee is eligible to receive.
+1. If an employee moves from a non-accruing position to an accruing position, the prior years of employment do not count towards determining the rate at which they now accrue leave.
 However, if a full-time faculty member moves into a position that accrues vacation, their years of prior full-time faculty service will count toward their vacation accrual rate in the new position and they will not be subject to a 90-day waiting period for using accrued vacation.

 2. Employees must work or be in a paid leave status for 50% of the scheduled hours in a pay period in order to accrue vacation leave.
 In general, this means that employees paid on a monthly basis must work 80 hours during the pay period before they accrue vacation leave for that month and employees paid on a biweekly basis must work 40 hours during the pay period before they accrue vacation leave for that biweekly period.